ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 - Check for the minimal component configuration required to run tracking

-- Power Button is required for it to work
+- Power Button may not be required for it to work
+- Battery is required

 ## Mechanical